Tips for filling out your tax return in 2022

-The deadline for self-assessment tax returns is Sunday 31st January.
-But while over 96,000 people filed their tax return back on 6th April 2020 (the first tax day of the year), it is believed that over 4 million people are still to fill theirs out ahead of the deadline.
+The deadline for self-assessment tax returns is 31st January 2022.
 In the rush to get tax forms filled out, people often miss opportunities to save themselves time and money.
 To make sure you don’t miss out on anything, take a look at our top tips for your tax return.

 Pay your tax bill in instalments

 There is help available for people who cannot afford to pay their tax bill if their business has been hit by the ongoing effects of lockdown.
 As long as you owe less than £30,000, you can set up a payment plan to ease the financial burden.
 You can set up monthly Direct Debits to pay off your tax bill by calling the helpline on 0300 200 3822 or by using this site: